htangsmart/FitCloudPro-SDK-Android/README.md

 2. Function module information, used to determine the functions supported by the bracelet.

+The compatibility of some functional modules has been handled in the SDK.
+Please refer to the detailed documents of each module when you need to use them externally.

 ```
 private boolean heartRateEnable;
 private boolean oxygenEnabled;